shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 Check that the sensors are not pointed in conflicting directions as much as possible.
 (The H3000 antennae are directional).

-Open a terminal window and subscribe to the controller events topic in order to monitor tag events as produced by the controller.
+Open a terminal window and subscribe to the RSP Controller events topic in order to monitor tag events as produced by the RSP Controller.

 ```bash
 #-- monitor the upstream events topic